THUDM/GraphAlign/README.md

   | E5-emb-only           | 65.67±7.02        | 47.13±8.68        | 59.71±6.71  | 41.58±8.11  | 56.52±9.65    | 41.53±9.36    | 58.43±6.94      | 42.06±7.11      |

 ## Citing
+If you find this work is helpful to your research, please consider citing our paper:

 ```latex
 @article{hou2024graphalign,